How To Reduce Heat Loss In A House

 Emperor Paint advanced nano-technology creates what is known as a super hydrophobic (highly water repellent) surface on exterior walls that causes water to simply form beads on the surface and fall off, before it can soak into the masonry.
 While repelling water, nano-technology also remains highly breathable, as it lines the pores of the substrate without sealing these completely like a brick sealer.
 This means that while water cannot soak into the wall, any water vapour from condensation can naturally breathe out of the wall and keep it completely dry.

-There are two forms of treatment; Emperor Masonry Paint which is is available in a range of colours, or Emperor Masonry Creme which is a clear, invisible treatment.
+There are two forms of treatment; Emperor Masonry Paint which is available in a range of colours, or Emperor Masonry Creme which is a clear, invisible treatment.
 This provides the flexibility to achieve the look you desire, whether you want to give your walls a refresh with a new colour, or you want to maintain the natural beauty of your masonry.

 Waterproofing treatments